dgmouris/zero_to_api/README.md

 5. press send, and you should see the key!
 You should see something like this.
 ![alt text](https://github.com/dgmouris/zero_to_api/blob/master/images/zero_to_api_rest_client_success.png)

-- What this key is used for is to login your user later on.
+- !IMPORTANT!
+What this key (or token) is used for is to login your user later on, keep it on hand!

+- You'll need to add the `'rest_framework.authentication.SessionAuthentication'` line whenever you access the admin (more on that later).

 ## Let's create an app (part of your website.) that requires authentication and we're going to make it accessible.
 - how do we do this?